 Visiting Machu Picchu is a must on any Peru itinerary, but the difficult question is which trail to take?
-The original Inca Trail that takes you to the roads that connected the Incan empire to Macchu Picchu, or other alternative treks such as the Salkantay Trek?
+The original Inca Trail that takes you to the roads that connected the Incan empire to Machu Picchu, or other alternative treks such as the Salkantay Trek?

 Nowadays, the most popular route to visit the Machu Pichu ruins is through the Inca Trail.
-However, the government of Peru has put an effort to stop human traffic erosion on the Inca trail and Machu Picchu, limiting the number of people that can be on the actual Inca trail.
-No more than 500 people are allowed on the Inca trail per day, and the Inca trail is closed in the month of February.
+However, the government of Peru has put an effort to stop human traffic erosion on the Inca trail and Machu Picchu, limiting the number of people that can be on it.
+No more than 500 people are allowed on the Inca trail per day, and it is closed in the month of February.

 Out of the 500 people, 200 of them are actually there for Machu Picchu, others are porters, chefs, and guides.
 Consequently, many other trails such as the Salkantay trail, Ausangate Trail, and many others are starting to get popular.

 The demand for the Inca trail has grown over the years while supply has declined.
-This has caused the price to increase to about $500 to $1000 USD for the Inca trail, as well as needing to book a few months in advance.
+This has caused the price to increase to about $500 to $1000 USD per person, as well as needing to book a few months in advance.

 Short History On Machu Picchu